IHE/ITI.Finance/input/pagecontent/volume-1.md

 Amara Nwosu is a field agent for the National Health Insurance Scheme (NHIS) and needs to lookup a beneficiary to respond to a service desk call.

-1. The beneficary calls Amara in her office, identifies themselves and formulates the service request.
+1. The beneficiary calls Amara in her office, identifies themselves and formulates the service request.
-1. optionally: Amara enters the beneficiary ID into her app (PoS) which verifies the beneficiary data from the CR and pre-fetches the demographic information.
+1. optionally: Amara enters the beneficiary ID into her app (PoS) which verifies the beneficiary data from the Client Registry and pre-fetches the demographic information.
 1. Amara sends an information request to the FIS using the beneficiary ID to the FIS.
 1. The FIS sends a notification with the requested insurance details to the app.
-2. Amary responds to the beneficiary request.
+1. Amara responds to the beneficiary request.

 ##### XX.4.2.2.2 Lookup Beneficiary Process Flow

-* PoS - The point of service system is a Beneficiary Requestor that can lookup beneficiary information.
+* App - The point of service system is a Beneficiary Requestor that can lookup beneficiary information.
 * FIS - Financing and Insurance System is a Beneficiary Manager that manages data on beneficiaries and their coverage.
+* Client Registry - Client Registry is a Patient Identity Manager that is a central repository of patient data for the country.

 <figure>
 {%include usecase2-processflow.svg%}